-PSYC 255 Case Management, Law and Ethics
+PSYC 255 Case Management, Law and Ethics (3) 3 hours lecture

 This course reviews the principles and practice of case management in addiction treatment including the processes of intake, screening, assessment, treatment planning, referral, and documentation.
 Professional and ethical codes of conduct and behavior are also reviewed and emphasized.